+Units

 Students must complete at least 60 units of approved courses including: +

-CLASSICS 150 Majors Seminar 5 at least two cours higher ses in Latin or Greek at the intermediate-level or 6-20 CLASSICS 11L Intermediate Latin: Introduction to Literature CLASSICS 12L Intermediate Latin: Petronius and Martial CLASSICS 13L Intermediate Latin: Selections from Vergil's Aeneid, Books 7 - 12 CLASSICS 101 LAdvanced Latin: Tacitus CLASSICS 102 LAdvanced Latin: Virgil's Eclogues and Georgics CLASSICS 103 LAdvanced Latin: Letters of Cicero and Pliny CLASSICS 11G Intermediate Greek: Prose CLASSICS 12G Intermediate Greek: Euripides' Medea CLASSICS 13G Intermediate Greek: Homer's Iliad CLASSICS 101 GAdvanced Greek: Plato on Poetry CLASSICS 102 (Advanced Greek: Funeral Orations by Lysias, Gorgias, Thucydides and Plato CLASSICS 103 GAdvanced Greek: Aristophanes' "The Frogs" or one course in c higher, plus the b one of the languages at the intermediate-level or eginning series of the other language CLASSICS 1L Beginning Latin
+CLASSICS 150 Majors Seminar 5

+at least two courses in Latin or Greek at the intermediate-level or higher $^{\rm 1}$ 10

+CLASSICS 11L Intermediate Latin: Introduction to Literature

+CLASSICS 12L Intermediate Latin

+CLASSICS 13L Intermediate Latin

+CLASSICS 101LAdvanced Latin: Seneca

+CLASSICS 102LAdvanced Latin: Rebel with a cause: Catiline

+CLASSICS 103LAdvanced Latin

+CLASSICS 11G Intermediate Greek: Prose

+CLASSICS 12G Intermediate Greek

+CLASSICS 13G Intermediate Greek

+CLASSICS 101GAdvanced Greek: Lyric Poetry

+CLASSICS 102(Advanced Greek: Greek Scientific Writings

+CLASSICS 103GAdvanced Greek

+or one course in one of the languages at the intermediate-level or 20 higher, plus the beginning series of the other language

+CLASSICS 1L Beginning Latin

-CLASSICS 2L Beginning Latin CLASSICS 3L Beginning Latin CLASSICS 1G Beginning Greek CLASSICS 2G Beginning Greek CLASSICS 3G Beginning Greek remaining units from your choice of CLASSICS courses 35-49 Total Units 60
+- CLASSICS 2L Beginning Latin - CLASSICS 3L Beginning Latin

+CLASSICS 1G Beginning Greek

+CLASSICS 2G Beginning Greek

+CLASSICS 3G Beginning Greek

+remaining units from your choice of CLASSICS courses 2 35-45

+Total Units 60

 - Students enrolled in the CS+Classics joint major program must complete the Major's Seminar (5 units), all language courses (10 or 20 units), ePortfolio (2 units), senior capstone project (5 units), and additional CLASSICS courses for a total minimum of 55 units.
 See the Joint Major with CS (p.
-5) tab for more information. - 1 Language courses may be repeated for credit towards the degree only with advance written permission from the Director of Undergraduate Studies. - 2 Up to 8 units of THINK 10, THINK 16, THINK 35/THINK 35A (note that this is the same course), ESF 7/ESF 7A (note that this is the same course), IHUM 39A,B, IHUM 69A, the Autumn Quarter of SIMILE, or SLE may be counted toward the major; IHUM courses are no longer offered
+4) tab for more information. - 1 Language courses may be repeated for credit towards the degree only with advance written permission from the Director of Undergraduate Studies. - 2 Up to 8 units of THINK 10, THINK 16, THINK 35/THINK 35A (note that this is the same course), ESF 7/ESF 7A (note that this is the same course), IHUM 39A,B, IHUM 69A, the Autumn Quarter of SIMILE, or SLE may be counted toward the major; IHUM courses are no longer offered.